 Example 3.
 Cause and Effect Fishbone Diagram - Increase in Productivity

-Use the Fishbone Diagrams Solution for ConceptDraw PRO Solution Park for effective cause and effect analysis and easy Cause and Effect Fishbone Diagram creating.
+Use the Fishbone Diagrams Solution for ConceptDraw DIAGRAM Solution Park for effective cause and effect analysis and easy Cause and Effect Fishbone Diagram creating.

 All source documents are vector graphic documents.
 They are available for reviewing, modifying, or converting to a variety of formats (PDF file, MS PowerPoint, MS Visio, and many other graphic formats) from the ConceptDraw STORE.
-The Fishbone Diagrams Solution is available for all ConceptDraw PRO v9.5 or later users.
+The Fishbone Diagrams Solution is available for all ConceptDraw DIAGRAM or later users.